availability-icon

 Therapy for Internet Gaming Disorder at Thriveworks Peachtree City

-If you or your child is struggling with compulsive video game use, you are not alone.
-Many adults and adolescents are losing control of when and how much they game.
-Many people are also turning to therapy to help re-establish control.
+If you or your child is struggling with compulsive video game use, you are not alone—but many people are also turning to therapy to help re-establish control.

 Pricing & insurance